bergesinstitute/grafmethodenglish/book-3-unit-10.md

 to drive everywhere in Texas, but in New York I take the subway or walk.
 I didn't use to eat at restaurants very much, but now I eat out almost every day.

-I don't know if I'll live in New York forever [fər'ɛvər] (para siempre), but right now, I'm very happy here.
+I don't think I'll live in New York forever [fər'ɛvər] (para siempre), but right now, I'm very happy here.
 It's the best city I have ever lived in.

     college ['kɑlɪdʒ] - universidad